The Temptations: Eddie Kendricks' departure and Paul Williams' retirement: 1970–1971

 For several weeks of the spring of 1971, The Temptations were without a fifth member.
-Whitfield took the remaining Temptations quartet, along with Richard Street—former member of The Distants and lead vocalist of the Motown group The Monitors—who had been called on to temporarily fill Kendricks’ role to re-recorded "It's Summer", the B-side to "Ball of Confusion (That's What the World Is Today)", as a replacement single.
+Whitfield took the remaining Temptations quartet and Richard Street—lead singer of Motown act The Monitors and a former Distant—who had been hired to temporarily fill Kendricks’ role to re-record "It's Summer", the B-side to "Ball of Confusion (That's What the World Is Today)", as a replacement single.
 "Smiling Faces Sometimes" was released as a single for The Undisputed Truth instead, becoming a Top 5 hit on the Billboard Hot 100 in 1971.
 Meanwhile, "It's Summer" peaked at number 51 on the Billboard Hot 100, making it the first Temptations single to miss the Top 40 since "Farewell My Love" eight years earlier.

-The Temptations originally hired Ricky Owens, from the Los Angeles-based vocal group The Vibrations, to replace Kendricks.
-However, Owens only played three dates with the group before he was fired for forgetting the words to his solo numbers due to nervousness.
+The Temptations originally hired Ricky Owens, from the Los Angeles-based vocal group The Vibrations, to replace Kendricks in late May.
+However, Owens only played three dates with the group before he was fired in June for forgetting the words to his solo numbers due to nervousness.
 Owens returned to The Vibrations and died in Los Angeles, California, on December 6, 1996, at the age of 57.

-In July 1971, The Temptations finally found a permanent replacement for the first tenor position in twenty-year-old Baltimore native Damon Harris.
-Meanwhile, Richard Street was now serving as a substitute for Paul Williams, who was advised by doctors to retire from the group altogether.
+Richard Street subbed in for Owens until The Temptations finally found a permanent replacement for the first tenor position in twenty-year-old Baltimore native Damon Harris in July 1971.
+Street then was served as a substitute for Paul Williams, who was advised by doctors to retire from the group altogether.
 A persistent misconception suggests that Street sang Williams' parts from backstage while Williams mimed onstage.
 In reality, Williams continued to perform his own vocals live in spite of his declining health.
-After Williams left near the end of July, Street officially took his place, although Williams continued to be paid his customary one-fifth of group revenue (Street was paid on salary for the first eighteen months of his tenure), and worked when he could with the group as an adviser and choreographer.
+After Williams left near the end of July, Street officially took his place—although Williams continued to be paid his customary one-fifth of group revenue (Street was paid on salary for the first eighteen months of his tenure), and worked when he could with the group as an adviser and choreographer.
 After Williams had recovered enough to record again, he recorded two sides in 1973 for a debut solo single.
 However, on August 17, 1973, Williams died in Detroit at the age of 34 from a gunshot wound, his death ruled a suicide by the Wayne County coroner.